m4rc2a/hub75-queue-display/readme.md

 - **Workflow:**
   1. A number is drawn and printed using a thermal printer controlled by an Arduino.
   2. After printing, the Arduino sends the number via UART to the MatrixPortal S3 running WLED-MM.
-  3. The number is displayed prominently on the HUB75 LED matrix.
+  3. The number is displayed on the HUB75 LED matrix.
 - **Firmware:** This repo contains only the customized WLED-MM firmware with the Serial-to-Display usermod enabled.

 ## Hardware